lissine0/Monal-wiki/FAQ---Frequently-Asked-Questions.md

 ## Monal is slow and unresponsive if I connect to my existing account the first time?!

-Monal loads your message archive with OMEMO bundles when you login the first time.
-That may take a time in the first setup.
-Currently, we set other priorities but it is a potential circumstance to improve.
+Monal loads all your and your contacts OMEMO bundles when you login the first time.
+That may take some time on first setup.

-May also take a look at the [considerations for XMPP users!](https://github.com/monal-im/Monal/wiki/Considerations-for-XMPP-users)
+You may also take a look at the [considerations for XMPP users!](https://github.com/monal-im/Monal/wiki/Considerations-for-XMPP-users)

 ## How to export a log file?
 - [Exporting-Logfiles](https://github.com/monal-im/Monal/wiki/Introduction-to-use-of-Monal-UDP-Logger#access-logfiles)